TomographicImaging/CIL/docs/source/optimisation.rst

 Algorithms (Stochastic)
 ========================

-There are a growing range of Stochastic optimisation algorithms available with potential benefits of faster convergence in number of iterations or in computational cost.
+There is a growing range of Stochastic optimisation algorithms available with potential benefits of faster convergence in number of iterations or in computational cost.
-This is an area of development for CIL.
+This is an area of continued development for CIL.